jmarine/wgs/README.md

 ##### WampApplication methods #####

-It represents a WAMP application context (uri), and also provides the following methods to help the development of modules:
+It represents a WAMP application context (URI), and also provides the following methods to help the development of modules:

 * **createTopic(String topicFQname)**: dinamically creates a new topic to be used by WAMP clients.

 * **getTopic(String topicFQname)**: gets a WampTopic by its fully qualified name.

+##### WampModule methods #####

+This is an abstract class that provides interceptor methods for WAMP events:

+* **getBaseURL(): it must be overriden to return the base URI of the RPCs / topic events to intercept.

+* **onConnect(WebSocket client)**: called when a client is connected to the application (URI).

+* **onDisconnect(WebSocket client)**: called when a client is disconnected from the application (URI).

+* **onCall(WebSocket client, String method, JSONArray args)**: it can be overriden to add new RPCs.

+* **onSubscribe(WampSocket client, WampTopic topic)**: it can be overriden to intercept subscription requests to the topics.
+In this case, remember to call the superclass method before/after your business logic.
+(i.e: to send an EVENT to the client, the method should be called before the publication).

+* **onUnsubscribe(WampSocket client, WampTopic topic)**: it can be overriden to intercept unsubscription requests to the topics.
+Also, rembember to cal the superclass method before/after your business logic.

+* **onPublish(WampSocket sourceClient, WampTopic topic, JSONObject event, Set<String> excluded, Set<String> eligible)**: it can be overriden to intercept event publications.
+Remember to call the superclass method before/after your business logic.

 ##### WampSocket methods #####